THUDM/LongAlign/README.md

 ![](assets/leaderboard.png)

 You are also welcome to submit your model's test predictions or results to us.
 We are planning to release a more formal leaderboard.

+### Needle-test evaluation
+We also provide the code for evaluating HuggingFace models on the "Needle In A Haystack" test under `Needle_test/`.
+See its [README.md](https://github.com/THUDM/LongAlign/blob/main/Needle_test/README.md) for more information.

+*To reproduce our results on other benchmarks, we refer to the code in [LongBench](https://github.com/THUDM/LongBench), [FastChat](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge), and [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluating on LongBench, MT-Bench, and Open LLM Leaderboard tasks.*

 <a name="citation"></a>
 ## 📝 Citation